vndee/local-talking-llm/README.md

 For those aiming to elevate this application to a production-ready status, the following enhancements are recommended:

 - **Performance Optimization**: Incorporate optimized versions of the models, such as whisper.cpp, llama.cpp, and bark.cpp, which are designed to boost performance, especially on lower-end computers.
-- **Customizable Bot Prompts**: Implement a system that allows users to customize the bot's persona and prompt, enabling the creation of different types of assistants (e.g., personal, professional, or domain-specific).
+- **Customizable Bot Prompts**: Implement a system that allows users to customize the bot’s persona and prompt, enabling the creation of different types of assistants (e.g., personal, professional, or domain-specific).
 - **Graphical User Interface (GUI)**: Develop a user-friendly GUI to enhance the overall user experience, making the application more accessible and visually appealing.
 - **Multimodal Capabilities**: Expand the application to support multimodal interactions, such as the ability to generate and display images, diagrams, or other visual content in addition to the voice-based responses.

-Finally, we have completed our simple voice assistant application, full code can be found at: https://github.com/vndee/local-talking-llm.
+Finally, we have completed our simple voice assistant application.
 This combination of speech recognition, language modeling, and text-to-speech technologies demonstrates how we can build something that sounds difficult but can actually run on your computer.
-Let's enjoy coding, and don't forget to subscribe to [my blog](https://blog.duy-huynh.com/) so you don't miss the latest in AI and programming articles.
+Let’s enjoy coding, and don’t forget to subscribe to my blog so you don’t miss the latest in AI and programming articles.